tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/NET-development.md

 that Microsoft and other library writers has to offer.

 ## Developmemt tools
+Microsoft is known for its good development tools.
 This section only covers free tools for developing .NET applications.
 - **Visual Studio Code** is now one of the most popular editor for writing software in almost any language.
 It is a cross-platform application that runs om *Windows*, *macOS* and *Linux*.